BrunoAlmeidaKotesky/bakutils-types/README.md

 **Notes**:
 - This documentation is the same from my other library `trentim-react-sdk` on Storybook, which uses this library.
--  The documentation for the types `SetValuesByPath`, `SetValuesByPath` is not available yet.
 - To use this types, TypeScript version should at least be at version `4.2`